-In 2013 Louis signed a new five-year contract with Pinnacle Point Golf Club to host his Louis 57 Academy at this spectacular golf estate in Mossel Bay.
+In 2013 Louis signed a contract with Pinnacle Point Golf Club to host his Louis 57 Academy at this spectacular golf estate in Mossel Bay.
 Pinnacle Point was crowned as one of the top 10 new courses in the world in 2007.
 They not only have a spectacular cliff-top links golf course, but also fantastic practice facilities, plenty of accommodation, and a club house perched on a peninsula with 270-degree sea views.

 2. Louis 57 Academy:

 Junior golfers living in the Southern Cape area and who are attending school permanently or doing home schooling can apply for Louis 57 Academy membership.
 In the Academy they receive specialised coaching individually and/ or in groups, further preparing them for competition golf e.g. Southern Cape Junior Golf Foundation and/ or Southern Cape Senior Provincial teams.
 One of the best ways to improve your golfing ability is to play in tournaments.

 The Southern Cape Golf Foundation has various tournaments that are hosted in and around our area.
 The Southern Cape Golf Union also stages numerous senior tournaments.
 The Louis 57 Academy supports these tournaments and is making sure that our Juniors can compete with the best in the Southern Cape, by representing the Union at provincial level.